 - A training kit as a ready-to-use implementation tool that supports and facilitates the implementation from an organisational point of view with ready-to-use templates.

 - A two-day training camp for young professionals that brings together people from the various professional disciplines, both academic and non-academic.

 The Training Camp

-The two-day training camp will take place on April 19 and 20, 2021 in the region of the UNESCO World Heritage Site “Upper Middle Rhine Valley” between Frankfurt and Cologne in Germany.
-It aims at bridging the interdisciplinary gap that results from the cooperation of different professional disciplines.
-The camp is intended to bring together young people who are at the beginning of their careers and come from very different disciplines related to the administration and preservation of cultural heritage.
-By bringing the disciplines together, an understanding of the different opinions, training, expectations and working styles is to be created.
-Ultimately, the aim is to strengthen cooperation beyond the individual disciplines.
-In addition, participants will have the opportunity to build and deepen their own network of European experts, strengthen interdisciplinary competences and learn about the materials and results developed in the HERITAGE-PRO project.
+The two-day training camp took place on April 19 and 20, 2021 in an online setting.
+The camp brought together around 50 young people at the beginning of their careers who came from very different disciplines related to the administration and preservation of cultural heritage.
+By bringing the disciplines together, an understanding of the different opinions, training, expectations and working styles was created.
+Ultimately, the aim was to strengthen cooperation beyond the individual disciplines.
+In addition, participants had the opportunity to build and deepen their own network of European experts, strengthen interdisciplinary competences and learn about the materials and results developed in the HERITAGE-PRO project.